Martin Carthy >

 If I’d have known that he was your son, he’d not have been killed by me!”

-Some changes by Garry Gillard to the text copied from The Digital Tradition text at The Mudcat Café; thanks also to Wolfgang Hell.
+Some changes by Garry Gillard to the text copied from the Digital Tradition; thanks also to Wolfgang Hell.